 - ECED 480 (3-12) c Selected Topics in Early Childhood Education

 Plus three additional ECED electives or approved Faculty of Education elective courses in related fields (9 credits).
-Approved elective credits may include, but are not limited to, courses from this listing Diplomas in EYED and IDSC Pre-approved Electives.
+Approved elective credits may include, but are not limited to, courses from this listing ECED Pre-Approved Undergraduate Elective Courses.
+Please contact the Teacher Education Office for approval of any non-ECED electives which are not on the pre-approved list.

 Elective Credits